boltops-tools/lono/docs/_docs/conventions/camelizer.md

 * There's no difference from the documentation.
 * There's less mental-overhead.
 No need to guess and convert back and forth.
 * It is easier to search code.
 IE: You don't have to worry about searching for both underscore and CamelCase words.
+* Ruby syntax highlighting makes properties stand out and makes it easier to spot them in code.

 Even though it is less Ruby-ish, it has resulted in more overall productivity.